Sexual health

 If you are concerned about the welfare or safety of a child/young person, you should contact the Multi-Agency Safeguarding Hub or call the police on 999 if the child is in immediate danger.

-Female Genital Cutting Support
+Female Genital Cutting (FGC) support

-Sister Circle – women’s charity organization that provides holistic support for women experiencing health complications as a result of cutting.
-Visit Sister Circle for more information.
+- Sister Circle – women’s charity organisation that provides holistic support for women experiencing health complications as a result of cutting.

-Answer:
+- Answer:

-All our sexual health services and clinics in the borough are confidential and professional services which are fast and free to use and delivered by friendly professionals.
+All sexual health services and clinics in the borough are confidential and professional services which are fast and free to use and delivered by friendly professionals.

-Elop - is a local holistic lesbian and gay mental health charity based in East London that offers a range of social, emotional and support services to LGBT communities, and core services include advice and information, counselling and young people’s services.
-Visit elop for more information
+- Elop - is a local holistic lesbian and gay mental health charity based in East London that offers a range of social, emotional and support services to LGBT communities, and core services include advice and information, counselling and young people’s services.
+Visit elop for more information.

-London Friend – LGBT charity that support the health and mental wellbeing of the LGBT community in and around London.
-Visit London Friend
+- London Friend – LGBT charity that support the health and mental wellbeing of the LGBT community in and around London.
+Visit London Friend.

 External links